Jiji River: Environment

 The surroundings of the Jiji river are a mosaic of farmland and natural vegetation.

 The area is quite densely populated, with 166 inhabitants per square kilometer as of 2016.

 The average annual temperature in the area is 17 C.

 The warmest month is September, when the average temperature is 20 C, and the coldest is January, with 15 C.

 Average annual rainfall is 1,174 mm.

 The rainiest month is December, with an average of 200 mm of precipitation, and the driest is July, with 1 mm of precipitation.

 Dam

-In 2013 the Burundian government start a project to build hydroelectric dams on the Jiji and Murembwe rivers.
+In 2013 the Burundian government started a project to build hydroelectric dams on the Jiji and Murembwe rivers.

 Work began in 2020 after seven years of study.

 Alain-Guillaume Bunyoni, prime minister of Burundi, visited the sites in June 2021.

 He said work on the access roads was going well, work had started on the Jiji River and would start soon on the Murembwe River.

 In December 2022 there were torrential rains in Muheka colline, below the Nyakigo colline, but officials of the ORASCOM company said the Jiji Murembwe Hydroelectric Power Station was not badly affected.

 The director general of REGIDESO Burundi asked ORASCOM to speed up the work.